anvil-ui/anvil/README.md

 * `anim(trigger, Animator)` - starts animation when `trigger` is true, cancels it when the `trigger` becomes false.
+* `anim(trigger, AnimatorIn, AnimatorOut)` - starts AnimatorIn when `trigger` is true, starts AnimatorOut when the `trigger` becomes false.

 Finally, a few low-level DSL functions are there, which you would no need unless you want to write your own property setters or custom view builders:

 * `v(class, attrs...)` - pushes view, applies attributes, doesn't pop the view.
-* `o()`, `x()` - names that look like bullets, actually pop the view.
-These are used in Java 6 syntax.
 * `v(class, renderable)` - pushes the view, applies the renderable to fulfil attributes and child views, pops the view.
-This is used in Java 8 and Kotlin syntax.
 * `attr(func, value)` - checks the cache for the given value of the given property setter function.
 Often used to create your own property setter binding.

 ## XML layouts

-If you're migrating an existing project to Anvil or if you prefer to keep your view layouts declared in XML - you can do so:
+If you're migrating an existing project to Inkremental or if you prefer to keep your view layouts declared in XML - you can do so:

 ``` kotlin